deviant art

 "Princess_Echo, why didn't you eat any of the peach?
 I thought you were hungry and it was so tasty.
 I've never had anything so sweet!" said Butterfly, her wings flapping with contentment.

-"I had my fill at the last Bamquet of the Peaches.
+"I had my fill at the last Banquet of the Peaches.
 My father also gives me one every time he sees me, but I'm not supposed to let mother know.
 They are delicious and I am hungry, but I wanted to share a treat with you," Echo replied.

 "I wish Bee were here," said Ant.
 "She would have enjoyed this special peach so much!
 This would be the perfect ingredient to make her heavenly honey even sweeter!"